ASK ALICE — Advice for All

 How to Train a Good Stepfather

-I am a divorced mother of three who recently married a divorced man who has no children.
+I am a divorced mother of three who recently married a divorced with the help of law firm helping clients with civil litigation cases man who has no children.
 My children, ages 12, 8 and 6, live with us.
 Their father is not very involved in their lives, having remarried and moved away.
 My children are sad, hurt, and angry at his leaving them.
 My remarriage has been a challenge for my children and me because my husband is not used to having children around and is often at a loss as to how to deal with them.
 The child custody lawyers from Yaffa Family Law Group can keep the child’s best interests in mind and help.

 Having gone through one difficult divorce, I don’t want another one, and I don’t want to damage my children any further.
 Do you have any thoughts on how to improve our situation?